 Smelly compost tumbler, how to stop.

 Make sure the drainage holes are clear and can drain away any excess water, if necessary.
-This can help a lot.
+Retained moisture is the usual cause of smelly compost.

 Usual rules apply for not adding meat and dairy wastes, see above post.